 Anyway, Ruth gave me many of her recipes, which I treasure.
 I have shared a few on this blog.
 This Taco Soup recipe is one of Ruth’s.
 I did alter it a bit throughout the years.

 The main ways I have altered it is by using what I have in the pantry.
-Sometimes I don’t have Rotel, so I use more green chiles and diced tomatoes.
+Sometimes I don’t have Rotel, so I use more green chiles and diced tomatoes (and some red pepper flakes for some heat).
 If I don’t have garbanzo beans, I just use a can of some other beans.
 It’s flexible!

 Adapting this to an Instant Pot Taco Soup recipe wasn’t too difficult.
 Just tweaking the liquid and the spices a bit was all I had to do.

-I hope you make this comforting and delicious Instant Pot Taco Soup!
+I hope you enjoy this comforting and delicious Instant Pot Taco Soup!